The wedding games at swedish weddings – the photographer’s best tips for fun times at the reception!

 Wedding games for the reception – what should the couple consider while planning them?

-It’s time for the photographer’s next wedding tip for your swedish wedding – below I list fun wedding games for the dinner and reception!
-Which activities are the most fun for both you and your guests – and do you want any at all?
-The best outcome is usually achieved if the games are slightly modified to make them more personal and if the toastmaster or toastmistress adapts them to what the couple prefers and feels comfortable with, as well as what kind of wedding party they want.
+It’s time for the photographer’s next wedding tip for your Swedish wedding!
+In this blog post I´m listing a couple of fun wedding games for your dinner and reception!
+Which activities are the most fun for both you as a wedding couple and your guests – and do you want any games at all at your wedding?
+The best outcome is usually achieved if the games are slightly modified to make them a bit more personal and if the toastmaster/toastmadame adapts them to what the couple prefers and feels comfortable with, as well as what kind of wedding party they want.

-If you, as the wedding couple, prefer a more relaxed atmosphere, then it’s probably not the best idea to have colorful shot trays between courses and a so-called ”Hora Loca” – a crazy hour in the evening when masks and costumes come out.
-(However, I can promise that your wedding photographer will love it!)
+If you prefer a more relaxed and cozy atmosphere then it’s probably not the best idea to have colorful shot trays between courses and a so-called ”Hora Loca” – a crazy hour in the evening when masks and costumes come out.
+(However I can promise that your wedding photographer will love it!)

-I always recommend the couples who book me to follow their gut feeling and skip the traditions that don’t fit into their vision of how the wedding should look.
-The same applies to wedding games – there are indeed some cringeworthy games out there that are best forgotten!
-Not everyone feels comfortable being touched, for example, so the kissing game may not be suitable for all couples, which is important to communicate to your toastmasters.
+I always recommend the couples who book me as their photographer to follow their gut feeling and skip the traditions that don’t fit into their vision of how the wedding should look.
+The same applies to the wedding games – there are indeed some cringeworthy games out there that are best forgotten!
+Not everyone feels comfortable being touched so the Kissing game as we call it here in Sweden may not be suitable for all couples.
+This is very important to communicate to your toastmasters!

-For the best photo results, ask your wedding coordinator/toastmasters to maintain clear communication with your wedding photographer so that they can position themselves correctly for the games and capture the moments.
-It’s crucial that your wedding photographer eats at the same time as you and your guests, not much later.
-Most of my wedding couples at international weddings choose one person each so that you´ll have two that can help in each language.
+For the best photo results your wedding coordinator/toastmasters needs to have a clear communication with your wedding photographer so that they can position themselves correctly for the games and capture the moments.
+It’s crucial that your wedding photographer eats at the same time as you and your guests and not later on during the wedding dinner.
+Most of my wedding couples at international weddings choose one person of each language so every guest can get help in each language.
+A lot of them speaks English though.

-Discuss everything with your toastmistress/toastmaster, and also maintain clear communication with your wedding coordinator if you have booked one.
-Discuss the boundaries regarding the games to avoid creating a dull atmosphere on the wedding day and the feeling afterward that the wedding dinner did not turn out as intended.
-It’s helpful to communicate in writing so nothing is forgotten amidst all they need to think about.
-One tip is to create a mood board on Pinterest together with them, where you can save different types of games on pinboards and help them understand your wedding vision.
+Take a moment and discuss which games you prefer with your toastmadame/toastmaster and your wedding coordinator if you have booked one.
+Discuss the boundaries regarding the games to avoid creating a dull atmosphere on the wedding day and the feeling afterward that the wedding dinner did not turn out as you thought.
+It’s best to communicate all of this in writing so that nothing is forgotten amidst all they need to think about – they do have a big job on your wedding day keeping everything in check.
+My tip for you is to create a mood board on Pinterest together where you invite the toastcouple, there you can save different types of games on pinboards and help them understand your wedding vision.

-Every couple has their own limit for what is okay, and respect and clear communication are usually the best approach. ♥ Keep the wedding games in mind when planning your schedule for the day.
+Every couple has their own limit for what is okay and how far they can go and respect and clear communication are usually the best approach. ♥ Keep the wedding games in mind when planning your schedule for the day.

 Have you attended a wedding and want to suggest a game that isn’t listed here?
 Share your tips in the comments!